nylas/sync-engine/README.md

 12. `./inboxapp-srv debug`

-Voila!
-Visit [http://192.168.10.200:5000](http://192.168.10.200:5000) in your browser!

-In order for the Google oauth callback to work, you need to edit your `/etc/hosts` file to include the line:
+13. In order for the Google oauth callback to work, you need to edit your local system's `/etc/hosts` file to include the line:

     `192.168.10.200 dev-localhost.inboxapp.com`

+And voila!
+Visit [http://dev-localhost.inboxapp.com]([http://dev-localhost.inboxapp.com) in your browser!

-in order for the Google oauth callback to work.
-On OS X you might need to run `dscacheutil -flushcache` afterward.
+Note that on OS X you might need to run `dscacheutil -flushcache` afterward to flush cached DNS records.

 ## Production